Whenever under the care of a Doctor, we expect them to act in our best interests. All Doctors owe a professional duty of care to their patients.

 The terms of the ‘No Win, No Fee’ will be discussed and explained to you before signing any documents.
 We will also discuss with you After the Event insurance.

 We see a number of advantages in pursuing a clinical negligence claim on a ‘No Win, No Fee’ basis.
 Firstly, it protects you from any financial risk, knowing that should there be no compensation secured, you will have no payment to make.
 Secondly, it provides confidence to our clients that we believe the case has a strong chance of success.

 A further benefit is that it defines very clear parameters for our arrangement throughout the duration of the case.

 If you are looking to move along with the process of making a claim and want to ascertain whether Been Let Down are the right medical negligence Solicitors for you, we welcome you to contact us today.
-This can be done by phoning our office on 0151 321 1000, or by visiting our website at www.beenletdown.co.uk to request a call-back for a more suitable time, or to complete our claims form.
+This can be done by phoning our office on 0151 321 1000, by requesting a call-back for a more suitable time or by completing our claims form.
 We will then arrange for an initial consultation with you, and determine how to best move forward with your case.

 Get in touch now and find out how we can help with your case for compensation.

 Call us on 0800 234 3234 or 0151 321 1000.